bbqnut/tunij/README.md

 # tunij
-A very simple script for AdiIRC/mIRC to play mp3 files from a picture window list with toolbar buttons.
+A very simple script for mIRC to play mp3 files from a picture window list with toolbar buttons.